yuanzou0/MovieLens-one-million-/README.md

 This offline recommendation project emphasizes **experimental credibility** rather than model count.
 The primary experiment compares a Bayesian popularity baseline with sparse truncated SVD using a chronological holdout and realistic sampled-candidate ranking.

 > **Status:** `run_experiment.py` is the reproducible primary experiment. `Final_Code.ipynb` and `Report.pdf` are retained as legacy course artifacts containing earlier random-split analyses; their metrics are not directly comparable with the current protocol.

+### Project Context

+This project originated as an Advanced Python course final project and was subsequently refactored into a data-science and machine-learning portfolio project.
+It demonstrates modular design, type annotations, Protocol and dataclass usage, command-line interfaces, pathlib-based file handling, NumPy/Pandas vectorization, SciPy sparse matrices, deterministic random-state management, and unit testing.

 ### Why this revision matters